Ganso Saiyūki: Super Monkey Daibōken: Gameplay

 Sun Wukong must assist the Buddhist monk Xuanzang with his task of collecting some sūtras as they make the treacherous voyage from China to India.
 Other guardians can be asked to join the adventuring party after meeting up with them.
 Most of the storyline in this video game is based on the Chinese novel Journey to the West.
 Players can enter a code that allows them to return to any stage at any time; similar to a password system.

 It is possible to die of starvation and/or hunger without the proper food/drink items.
 A meter for water and food are automatically deducted for every move that is made while travelling from landmark to landmark.
 These food and drink items are found inside people's houses for consumption.
 Houses appears as buildings representing pagodas.
 Certain landmarks must be entered in order to progress the game's storyline; these are represented in-game as a grey square with a drawbridge-like structure.
 An onslaught of enemies must be defeated in the side-scrolling segments of the game.

 This video game was featured in the Japanese TV show Game Center CX.
 It was declared to be one of the hardest (and least comprehensible) video games in the history of Japanese video games.
-Championship Lode Runner has a similar difficulty level to this game; even though it belonged to the puzzle video game genre.
 It is often considered a kusoge.